wirtnetwork/docs/docs/setup.md

 - When configured correctly you can now run `systemctl enable --now wirt-adapter` to start the adapter.
 Use `journalctl -xe` if something is going wrong to get more information on what happened
 - The last step to finish up the setup is the activation of a reloader.
 Copy https://github.com/wirtnetwork/adapter/blob/master/wireguard-restarter.sh to `/usr/bin/wireguard-restarter.sh`
 - Now copy https://github.com/wirtnetwork/adapter/blob/master/wireguard-restarter.service to `/etc/systemd/system/wireguard-restarter.service`
-- Run `systemctl enable --now wireguard-restarted`
+- Run `systemctl enable --now wireguard-restarter`

 ### Testing your setup